AnonSourceRepo/Personalisation/README.md

 # Personalisation-in-LLM
-This is the implemental code for LaMP and some preliminary study.
+This is the implemental code for Personalisation of LLM.